krzysk1/stearman/README.md

 Aerofly FS1, Aerofly FS2 and Aerofly FS 4 adaptation:
 Krzysztof Kaniewski

+ Some features may not work as intended and this aircraft could crash your Aerofly FS4.
+ Use it at your own risk!

+# Installation

+1. Unzip file and move the folder "stearman" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

+# Uninstall

+1. Delete the folder "stearman".

+# Tip
+To open engine door switch off magneto on the ground (air speed must be zero)

+# Resources

 Aircraft Technical Data & Specifications: http://www.airliners.net/aircraft-data/boeing-stearman/85

-Tip:
-To open engine door switch off magneto on the ground (air speed must be zero)